Table of Contents

-Myeloma: It is a tumor of plasma cells.
+Myeloma: It is a tumour of plasma cells.
 They are white Blood cells (WBC) that generate diseases fighting antibodies.
-This cancer prevents the production of antibodies thus leading the immune system to be weakened.
-Henceforth our body will be prone to infection and diseases.
+This cancer prevents the production of antibodies thus leading to the weakening of the immune system.
+Henceforth our body will be prone to infection and other diseases.

 There is no certain reason for the cause of blood cancer.
-Some factors are related to this include age factor, Hereditary, weakened the immune system, infections, aids, smoking, excessive alcohol consumption, exposure to chemotherapy, organ transplantation, usage of hair dies, some kind of petrochemicals and maternal fetal transmission in rare cases.
+Some factors are related to age factor, hereditary, weakened immune system, infections, aids, smoking, excessive alcohol consumption, exposure to chemotherapy, organ transplantation, usage of hair dies, some kind of petrochemicals and maternal-fetal transmission in rare cases.

 Treatment of cancer depends on the type of cancer, age, severity and many other factors.
 Some of the common treatment is stated below:

 - Radiation Therapy: Radiation is given to destroy cancer cells.
-They make use of high energy X- rays.
+They make use of high-energy X- rays.
 It also relieves pain.
-It is also conducted before stem cell and bone marrow plantation.
+It is conducted before stem cell and bone marrow plantation.

-- Chemotherapy: It is a treatment that involves drugs that are given to destroy cancer cells.
+- Chemotherapy: It is a treatment that involves drugs that are mainly given to destroy the cancer cells.